andreimatetic/assignments/week1/Security Reporting.md

 5. Define the following:

-Denial of Service:
+- Denial of Service:
-Command and Control
+- Command and Control:
-Backdoor:
+- Backdoor:
-Keylogger:
+- Keylogger:

 6. The time from an attacker’s first action to the initial compromise of an asset is typically measured in which one?
 Seconds, minutes, hours, days?